graphprotocol/indexer/docs/errors.md

 **Solution**

-Allocation amounts must be non-zero, positive numbers.
-To resolve this issue ensure the corresponding indexer rule and/or action queue item have valid `allocationAmount` values.
+Allocation amounts must be non-negative numbers.
+To resolve this issue ensure the corresponding indexer rule and/or action queue item have `allocationAmount` specified to be greater or equal to 0.

 ## IE062